Have you been wondering how to deal with resentment towards your partner? If so, you’re not alone.

 The question is: what keeps you agreeable?

-What stops you from giving voice to the ways in which you are hurt or humiliated or frustrated?
+What stops you from giving voice to the ways in which you feel hurt or humiliated or frustrated?

-If you want to know how to deal with resentment towards your partner, maybe the answer is on the other side of those questions.
+If you want to know how to deal with resentment towards your partner, the answer might be on the other side of those questions.

-If you found this article about how to deal with resentment towards your partner helpful, you might like to check these out too:
+If you found this article about how to deal with resentment towards your partner helpful, you might like to check out these further resources:

 - Is It Normal To Resent Your Partner After Having A Baby?

-- The Contented Relationship Challenge, my short course all about how to go from resentment to contentment
+- The Contented Relationship Guide, my short course all about how to go from resentment to contentment

 You can also click here to join my mailing list, or click here to get in touch.